 It’s A Bit Wet Outside

 I awake to terrible weather outside, a howling gale, torrential rain and a raging sea.
 A bit different from my last morning in Pacifica a year ago… But there are people out surfing on Rockaway Beach!
 Well I suppose you get wet anyway.
 I awoke initially at 5.20 am which was not too bad and then dozed off again until 7 am.
-The room rate includes breakfast and it’s a buffet style affair and more than adequate apart from the plastic cutlery, which was nearly useless as it just kept bending.
+Today I’m visiting Alcatraz Island.
+The room rate includes breakfast and it’s a buffet style affair.
+It’s more than adequate apart from the plastic cutlery, which was nearly useless as it just kept bending.

-I set off for San Francisco at 10 am in the driving rain, convinced that my boat trip to Alcatraz Island will be cancelled due to the weather, especially from what I can see of the sea conditions in Pacifica.
-All the way to SF there is mist, low cloud and heavy rain.
-The traffic is bad as well, I’m not sure if due to the weather or just normal SF traffic, but I come to a stop on the freeways many times before even getting into the heart of the city.
+I set off for San Francisco at 10 am in the driving rain.
+I’m convinced that the boat trip to Alcatraz will be cancelled due to the weather, especially from what I can see of the sea conditions in Pacifica.
+All the way into downtown SF there is mist, low cloud and heavy rain.
+The traffic is bad as well.
+I’m not sure if this is due to the weather or just normal SF traffic.
+I come to a stop on the freeways many times before even getting into the heart of the city.

 I’d pre-booked a space in a hotel car park with ParkWhiz reasonably near the ferry terminal.
 At $24 for 12 hours during the day this was a brilliant idea because other parking I saw was over $50 for the same time period.

-Out into the rain and off towards Pier 39 – except it’s not, as I didn’t read the ticket properly and it’s further down at Pier 33.
+Out into the rain and off towards Pier 39.
+Except it’s not, as I didn’t read the ticket properly and it’s further down at Pier 33.
 I’m OK for time though and arrive well before boarding.
-Big tip if you ever plan on visiting Alcatraz – you must book well in advance, there are almost never any tickets available on the day.
-I’d booked online weeks before from the UK and the day I was there the ticket office was advertising the next available tickets for 5 days time.
+Big tip if you ever plan on visiting Alcatraz.
+You must book well in advance, there are almost never any tickets available on the day.
+I’d booked online weeks before from the UK.
+The day I was there the ticket office was advertising the next available tickets were for 5 days time.

 Across The Bay To Alcatraz

-And yes, the boats are sailing.
-The rain is now a steady drizzle but the rough seas at Pacifica are not evident in SF Bay, in fact it looks quite calm.
-Obviously the inlet under the Golden Gate Bridge acts as a barrier to wild ocean waves and the crossing is smooth if a little windy.
+Amazingly, the boats are sailing.
+The rain is now a steady drizzle but the rough seas at Pacifica are not evident in SF Bay.
+In fact it looks quite calm.
+I’m guessing the inlet to the Bay under the Golden Gate Bridge acts as a barrier to wild ocean waves.
+The crossing is smooth if a little windy.
 The mist and cloud is so bad that I can hardly make out Alcatraz as we depart and as we cross the Bay I can’t see the Golden Gate Bridge at all.

-I disembark on the island and for the next couple of hours or so wander around the place.
-I finish up in the cell block with a very good individual audio tour via headphones for a commentary as I walk around.
-The cell block is remarkably well preserved and the tour is well done in terms of evoking what the prison was like for the inmates and warders alike.
-It’s definitely well worth a visit, highly recommended all round – just hope for nice weather.
+I disembark on Alcatraz Island and for the next couple of hours or so wander around the place.
+I end my time on the island in the main cell block.
+There is a very good individual audio tour via headphones for a commentary as I walk around.
+The cell block is remarkably well preserved.
+The tour is well done in terms of evoking what the prison was like for the inmates and warders alike.
+It’s definitely well worth a visit, highly recommended all round – just hope for nicer weather than I had.

 It Rains – Again

-Sailing back across the Bay the weather is now dry but the clouds and gloom still hang over the city like a grey blanket, and I can just about see the Golden Gate Bridge on the return journey.
+Sailing back across the Bay the weather is now dry but the clouds and gloom still hang over the city like a grey blanket.
+I can just about see the Golden Gate Bridge on the return journey.
 As we dock it starts to rain again.
-For a lunch of coffee and a turkey sandwich (what else?)
-I go into the terminal’s café – where they let pigeons walk inside freely, including all over the tables where people are eating.
-It’s truly disgusting and not helped by little kids chasing the birds around and encouraging them to stay.
+I go into the terminal’s café for a lunch of coffee and a turkey sandwich (what else?).
+A place where they let pigeons walk inside freely, including all over the tables where people are eating.
+It’s truly disgusting.
+It’s not helped by little kids chasing the birds around and encouraging them to stay.
 A little while later I go back out into the drizzle.

-It’s still only 2.45 pm so I decide to visit the Aquarium On The Bay, having got a 20% off voucher online earlier when researching what I might do if Alcatraz was cancelled.
-The Aquarium is OK, but it’s not anywhere near as good as Monterey’s and it was expensive at $25 – with voucher – for what turned out to be just over an hour inside.
-Whatever, it was interesting, and as I’m now back at Pier 39 I wander around all the tat shops there for a while before heading back to the car.
+It’s still only 2.45 pm so I decide to visit the Aquarium On The Bay.
+I found a 20% off voucher online earlier when researching what I might do if Alcatraz was cancelled.
+The Aquarium is OK, but it’s not anywhere near as good as Monterey’s.
+It was expensive at $25 – even with the voucher – for what turned out to be just over an hour inside.
+Whatever, it was interesting.
+As I’m now back at Pier 39 I wander around all the tat shops there for a while before heading back to the car.